GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

 > **Tip** The session token site key is added to the ```HEAD``` section of the HTML page.

 Validate that you are able to access all the movies available on the gHacks+ site.
 You'll need to find the load balancer's IP for this and go to `index.html` in a browser.
-> **Note** You will be able to verify that the reCAPTCHA implementation is working when you see "protected by reCAPTCHA" at the bottom right corner of the page:
+> **Note** You will be able to verify that the reCAPTCHA implementation is working when you see "protected by reCAPTCHA" at the bottom right corner of the index page:

 ![Protect Logo](images/recaptcha-protect-logo.png)